Andr3aBlanco/W23_G3_CoachMe/README.md

 ### To test the app
 <br/>
-We recommend to set the location of your emulator as per the following image
+We recommend to set the location of your emulator as per the following image:

 ![Test Location](./testuserlocation.png "Test User Location")